- Master of Business Administration, University of Wisconsin-Madison

 - Bachelor of Arts, Winona State University

-Marge Karsten is a professor of human resource management and internship coordinator in the School of Business at UW-Platteville, where she has taught on campus and at a distance for many years.
+Marge Karsten is a professor of human resource management and internship coordinator in the School of Business at the University of Wisconwin-Platteville, where she teaches on campus and at a distance.
 Her previous administrative positions include Chair of the Department of Business and Accounting, Director of the Extended Degree Program in Business Administration, and Coordinator of the print Business Administration program at a distance.